Article

 Cut manual rework, reduce duplicated effort and improve resource allocation.

-Maintain traceability and audit readiness without slowing down execution.
+Maintain traceability, audit readiness and policy compliance without slowing down execution.

 These outcomes support core strategic goals: growth, agility, trust and risk reduction.